Verdancy/Sharpnote/README.md

 # Sharpnote - Windows Text Editor

+If you're tired of complicated, feature-heavy notepads that are difficult to use, give our lightweight option a try.
+Its minimalistic design is easy on the eyes and intuitive to navigate.
+With just the right amount of features to meet your needs, this notepad is perfect for anyone looking to streamline their workflow and stay focused on the task at hand.

-A lightweight, non-bloated, simple in use notepad - adequate to all needs.
+####A lightweight, non-bloated, simple in use notepad - adequate to all needs.

 The name and whole concept was inspired from Notepad++.